JamesDuf/DiscEvolution/README.md

 These core classes represent the essential components needed for modelling an accretion disc

 #### Star
 Central to any protplanetary disc is a star, or perhaps binary star.
-The star classes handle the mass, radius and effective stellar temperature, which may evolve with time.
+The star classes handle the <mark>mass, radius and effective stellar temperature,</mark> which may evolve with time.

 #### Grid
-A wrapper around the radial grid structure used in the code, which specifies key properties such as the cell edges, centres and sizes.
+A wrapper around the <mark>radial grid structure</mark> used in the code, which specifies key properties such as the cell edges, centres and sizes.

 #### Equation of State
 The equation of state (eos) module contains classes that handle the disc's temperature structure.
 They can be used to find the disc's temperature, pressure scale-height, sound speed, viscosity etc. The code currently includes two equations of state: